aaravbalsu/aaravbalsu.github.io/about.md

 Here's a link to [my resume](/Northeastern%20Resume%2011.pdf) and <a href="https://github.com/aaravbalsu">my GitHub</a>.

-If you want to get in touch with me, hit me up on <a href="https://twitter.com/DoYouEvenBrown">Twitter</a> or email me at ping00 [at] protonmail.com
+If you want to get in touch with me, hit me up on <a href="https://twitter.com/DoYouEvenBrown">Twitter</a> or email me at ping00 [at] protonmail [dot] com

 Back to [Home](/README.md)!